 Of course, it’s impossible to guesstimate your future spending if you don’t know your current spending, so it’s important to have an idea of what that looks like.
 I used to have a rough idea, but after I started a blog, I decided to track our spending more closely.
-In 2016, we spent about $62,000 and the number for 2017 (not yet published) is nearly identical.
+In 2016, we spent about $62,000 and in subsequent years, that number didn’t change much.

 It also helps to recognize the “retirement smile.”
 It’s not the sly grin you’ll be wearing on weekdays when most of the people you know are clocked in — well, it could be — but I’m talking about the spending pattern that most people will see in retirement.